dyladan/api-2-poc/README.md

    Likely the SDK will have to register this dummy SDK itself with the old API.
 2. SDK listens to both APIs. `ContextManager` MUST be shared between both APIs for context to behave correctly.
    This complicates the SDK but means users don't have to think about it at all.
+3. Old API no-op implementation actually calls the new API instead of true no-op.
+   This would require a minimum version of the 1.x API to be used, but seems to me to be the simplest option.